-Plan Year: 2011 Implemented: 2011 This activity ended in 2015
+Plan Year: 2011 Implemented: 2011 Closed Out: 2015

-Comment

-PMHA may use the results of municipal housing/rental housing inspections as an alternative to HQS, where available.
+Comment: PMHA may use the results of municipal housing/rental housing inspections as an alternative to HQS, where available.
 This activity was implemented as a means of ensuring Housing Quality Standards were upheld while minimizing the amount of intrusion upon Section 8 landlords and participants through multiple housing inspections by various government entities.
 HQS standards were met while reducing a duplication of efforts among inspection entities.